What are the aims of this leaflet?

 What causes discoid eczema?

-Like other types of eczema, discoid eczema can be worsened by scratching, local infection, and dryness of the skin.
+Like other types of eczema, discoid eczema can be worsened by heat, sweating, scratching, local infection, and dryness of the skin.

 Is discoid eczema hereditary?